gprMax/gprMax/docs/source/examples_antennas.rst

     FDTD geometry mesh showing a metal cylinder buried in a half-space and an antenna model similar to a GSSI 1.5GHz antenna.

 The antenna must be moved to a new position for every single A-scan (trace) in the B-scan.
+This is done using a for loop and creating a new scene (with new antenna position) for each A-scan.
 In this example the B-scan distance will be 270mm with a trace every 5mm, so 54 model runs will be required.

 .. code-block:: none

-    python -m gprMax cylinder_Bscan_GSSI_1500.in -n 54

-The total number of runs for a model as well as the number of the current run of the model are stored and can be accessed in Python as ``number_model_runs`` and ``current_model_run``.
-The ``current_model_run`` can be used to move the position of the antenna for every run of the model as shown in Line 13.
-The antenna will be moved 5mm in the x direction for every new run of the model.
+    gprMax.run(scenes=scenes, n=54, geometry_only=False, outputfile=fn, gpu=None)

 .. note::